Skip to main content

 Updated Work in Karbon

-When the following changes occur in Karbon Work, Project Budget, Tags and Milestones in Float will update:
+When the following changes occur in Karbon Work Items:

 • Name